Blog: Rhythms of Change: How Reggaeton is Shaping American Culture and Politics

 Reggaeton has a vibrant history and grew from influence in reggae, dancehall, hip-hop, salsa, cumbia and many other genres.
 Reggaeton grew to prominence in Puerto Rico in the late 90’s and has captivated listeners worldwide.
 Its infectious beats and catchy melodies have transcended borders, permeating Latin communities and mainstream pop culture.

 In recent years, the resurgence of reggaeton has mirrored the world’s budding interest in Latin American cultures, coinciding with the growing Latin population in the United States.
-Reggaeton has made significant cultural waves in the U.S., exemplified by Daddy Yankee's iconic "Gasolina" being inducted into the National Recording Registry of the Library of Congress, marking a historic moment for the genre.
+Reggaeton has made significant cultural waves in the U.S., exemplified by the induction of Daddy Yankee's iconic "Gasolina" into the National Recording Registry of the Library of Congress, marking a historic moment for the genre.
 This is in sharp contrast to the genre’s early history, which was marked by censorship and persecution in Puerto Rico, reinforcing stereotypes of reggaeton as violent and vulgar.

 For many Latinos, reggaeton is more than just music—it's a lens through which we can understand and confront societal challenges.
 From its inception, artists have discussed themes of inequality, classism and racism through conversations accessible to a wide audience.
 In “Loiza”, Tego Calderón celebrates Puerto Rico’s vibrant Afro-Caribbean culture while sparking conversations about socio-economic issues faced by the community, such as racial discrimination and poverty.